10 Best Payroll Software Shortlist

 What is same-day payroll?

-Same-day payroll (also known as pay-on-demand, on-demand pay, or real-time pay) is a new style of paying employees that shortens the traditional waiting period between their work day and pay day.
+This type of payroll set up is also known as pay-on-demand, on-demand pay, or real-time pay.
 It rose to popularity during the COVID-19 pandemic as millions of workers suddenly needed access to their earnings in order to cover their basic household expenses.

-What's the difference between cloud-based vs. on-premise payroll software?
+What's the difference between cloud-based and on-premise payroll software?

 Tip: If your company runs on Macs, look for cloud-based payroll software compatible with macOS.